drinkbird/drinkbird.github.io/_posts/blog/2025-07-19-psychological-safety.md

 Teams working in high-trust, psychological safe environments cross communication boundaries fluidly, leading to systems that are maintainable and adaptable, aligned with real-world needs.

-In the next post, we'll explore how AI tools augment engineering judgment by handling routine tasks.
+In the [next post]({{ site.baseurl }}/ai-speed/), we'll explore how AI tools augment engineering judgment by handling routine tasks.
 This augmentation frees engineers to focus on complex decisions requiring deep human insight, further emphasizing the role of psychological safety in enabling teams to thrive around these new capabilities.

-Until next time, Tasos.
+Take care, Tasos.